pikawika/VUB-DP-Restaurant/README.md

                - Order message: [table,for,2,at,20,:,0,on,the,first,of,april]
             - At 20h0, 3 people will arrive.
 They will have the standard menu and sit at the table for three.
 They will leave at 22h0.
                - Order message: [table,for,3,at,8,pm,on,the,first,of,april,for,the,standard,menu,please]
+   - ```textual_print_reservations_from_extra_sms2```
+      - Same as above but with more samples since it uses the second extra SMS inbox.
+Demonstrates system is capable of handling "preference".
+      - Test query:  ```textual_print_reservations_from_extra_sms2([1,4]) .```
+         - Answer: prints the reservations from the extra SMS inbox on the first of April.
+            - At 19h0, 4 people will arrive.
+They will have the theatre menu and sit at the table for four.
+They will leave at 20h0.
+               - Order message: [hi,can,i,book,a,place,preferably,at,8,pm,for,4,persons,on,the,first,of,april,for,the,theatre,menu,please]
+            - [...] (fully booked 8PM reservation.)
    - ```textual_print_reservations_from_provided_sms```
       - Test if the list of reservations is displayed correctly from the given SMS inbox on a given day.
       - Test query:  ```textual_print_reservations_from_provided_sms([18,3]) .```